-The Centre also supports other one-year Masters degrees including the MSc in Geographical Information Science, the multi-pathway MSc in Information Systems, and the MSc in Management and Information Systems.
+The Centre also supports other one-year Masters degrees including the MSc in Geographical Information Science, and the MSc in Management and Information Systems.
 In 2011, we began our Distance Learning MSc in Management and Information Systems.

 Postgraduate Research/PhD & DBA